translate/pootle/docs/server/commands.rst

   .. versionadded:: 2.7.1

   Database host to connect to.
-Not used with sqlite.
+Not used with SQLite.

   Default: ``localhost``.